raunit1610/CNN-Based-Lung-Cancer-Detection/README.md

-### README for Lung and Colon Cancer Classification Using CNN
+### Lung and Colon Cancer Classification Using CNN

 ---